The mntner object (pronounced maintainer) is used to secure objects against unauthorised updates or deletion in the AFRINIC WHOIS database and IRR.

 2. Input the new password you wish to use for the maintainer you mentioned.

 3. Click on "Generate hash".

-Note that in order to authenticate against your maintainer after a successful reset of the password, you will need to use the clear text password which you submitted in Step 2 above.
+Note that in order to authenticate against the maintainer after a successful password reset, you will need to use the clear-text password which you submitted in Step 2 above.

 The update is usually done by a person, who shall have the credentials (password protecting the maintainer or the PGP key that shall be used to authenticate).

 Objects are protected by a mntner, and they shall contain a reference to the mntner usually in the form of mnt-xxx (examples are mnt-by, mnt-lower, mnt-routes, mnt-domains etc).